-- Appraising the subject property of this report which is part of additional properties which are currently under the jurisdiction of Wayne Klein who has been appointed as Receiver for the subject and other properties held by International Automated Systems. - The subject is in Abraham area of Millard County which area is rural with no residential development.
-The subject is also outside the irrigated crop land area and is all dry acreage. - Establishing a value for the subject based on market sales is challenging as there appears to be no trends between size, productivity, zoning, location or other normal value related factors and sale prices. - The subject appears to have historically been grazing land and never irrigated. - The lack of water rights eliminates many uses including residential use as a current feasible use leaving recreational and grazing uses as the principle uses.
+- Appraising the subject property of this report which is part of additional properties which are currently under the jurisdiction of Wayne Klein who has been appointed as Receiver for the subject and other properties held by International Automated Systems.
+One of the parcels which is not part of this report but is associated with it both through use and ownership is tainted.
+This indirectly affects the subject parcel.
+The subject is further tainted by being held by the court. - The subject has been cropped in the past but is not currently planted so it has weed issues. - The subject is in Abraham area of Millard County which area is rural with no residential development.
+The subject is also outside the irrigated crop land area and is all dry acreage.

-• The subject is not fenced however the boundaries are clearly identifiable.
+- Establishing a value for the subject based on market sales is challenging as there appears to be no trends between size, productivity and soils, zoning, location or other normal value related factors and sale prices. - The subject appears to have been farmed in the past however no information regarding the source of water that may have been used has been established from calls to irrigation associations that serve the area.
+It is believed to have been sourced from a nearby irrigation well. - The lack of water rights and utility infrastructure eliminates many uses including residential use as a current feasible use leaving recreational and grazing uses as the principle uses. - The subject is not fenced however the boundaries are clearly identifiable.